marekzajac97/BF2-HUD-fix/README.md

 ## About
 Simple hack that adjusts HUD to the correct aspect ratio and fixes stretching.
 You can see how it works [here](https://www.youtube.com/watch?v=Mv0N_RxxfDI)

-This is a remake of one of the features from an old **RFX.dll** by [BadSanta12345](github.com/BadSanta12345).
-Although [his source code](https://www.github.com/BadSanta12345/RFX/) is publicly available it sadly does not include the fix for stretched HUD.
-Also, the original RFX.dll from Alpha Project has several issues (crashes in fullscreen mode and when hitting disconnect, restricted cursor movement).
-I managed to rewrite it using parts of his code and some reverse engineering.
+Credits to [BadSanta12345](github.com/BadSanta12345) who made the original fix for Alpha Project mod, but it doesn't work properly anymore.

 ## Download
 Head over to [Releases](https://github.com/marekzajac97/BF2-HUD-fix/releases/) for a download link.
-Works only with BF2 v1.5 patch.
-To run it you need MS VC++ 2019 Redistributable (x86) installed on your system.
+Requires BF2 v1.5 patch & MS VC++ 2019 Redistributable (x86) installed on your system.

 ## Installation
-Copy the `hudfix.dll`, `BF2.exe` and `hud_config.txt` to the main Battlefield 2 folder.
-Copy the contents of the `Menu_server` folder into `Battlefield 2\mods\bf2\Menu_server.zip`
+Copy the `hudfix.asi`, `dinput8.dll` and `hud_config.txt` to the main Battlefield 2 folder.
+Copy the contents of the `Menu_server` folder into `Battlefield 2\mods\bf2\Menu_server.zip` archive.

-Note: BF2.exe is a regular executable with modified IAT, alternatively you can use an DLL injector.